 Several trails traverse San Miguel Island providing visitors with spectacular hiking opportunities.
 While many parts of the island are closed to protect wildlife, fragile plants, and geological features, several areas are open for you to explore.

-San Miguel Island is open only when National Park Service personnel are on the island.
+San Miguel Island is owned by the US Navy and is open only when National Park Service personnel are on the island.
 A permit (including liability waiver) is required to visit the island.
-These forms are available at Island Packers, Channel Islands Aviation, and Truth Aquatics.
+These forms are available at Island Packers and Channel Islands Aviation.

 Private boaters can obtain the forms at a self-registration station at the Nidever Canyon trail head entry on San Miguel Island.
 It is the responsibility of private boaters to contact the park to ensure the island is open before coming ashore.